silhou-00/cove/README.md

 # Cove

+> **Note:** Google Calendar sync may not work for you.
+It requires Google to verify the app, which hasn't been submitted — only Google accounts manually added as test users can currently connect.
+Everything else works normally without it.

 ## What is Cove

 Cove is a personal task and agenda manager built for Android with Flutter.
 It's a single-user, offline-first app: everything you enter — tasks, schedules, recurring items, categories — is stored in a local database on your phone, with no account, no login, and no backend server involved at any point.